hygieia/hygieia/UI-tests/README.md

 ## Running the UI Tests (With Docker)

+**NOTE:** In order to run the UI tests with the included mechanism, **the machine running the tests needs to have a version of docker compatible with docker-compose**.

 Included in the UI-test folder is a uitests.sh script.
 By changing the exported fields in this file, the script can be run on a nix based machine to run the UI tests in a dockerized manner.
 The included docker-compose file will create all the dependent images, run your set of acceptance tests, and finally the script will clean up all of the artifacts created during your suite.
 The only files that will be persisted in the process will be those that reside in your parent project - the test results will be modified in place in the UI-Test folder. *For running the UI tests as a maven build and not part of docker, see the section below.*

 **NOTE:** The UI-test image must be created before the uitests.sh script is run.
 See the included docker/Dockerfile.